-North Pole/Equator Re-Run imagery (gravity transcript).
+North Pole/Equator re-run-imagery.

 S9 re-ran the North Pole/Equator extreme case variation in Line 189.
-The passage with gesture categories:
+The passage with hand motions in italics:

 189 S9: What we were arguing about?
-Well I'm basically taking [S4's] position in that [G-M] when the Earth spins, it seems logical to me, although [S10] says it's wrong, but it seems logical to me that there would be a force- say you're on the [G-M] equator and you're going around, there's this greater force [G-F] pushing you [G-F] off the Earth than [points] if you were on the [G-M] pole and you're doing this little circle.
-It's just much less of a [G-F] force throwing you that way.
-But if [points] gravity is the same here, and gravity is the same [points] here, it seems that you would weigh less [points] here because you're being [G-F] thrown off more that way.
+Well I'm basically taking [S4's] position in that [hands cupped together, he rotates them slightly as if spinning a ball, then continues the motion with his right hand, tracing a horizontal circle in the air with his forefinger] when the Earth spins, it seems logical to me, although [S10] says it's wrong, but it seems logical to me that there would be a force-say you're on the [traces several horizontal circles in the air] equator and you're going around, there's this greater force [right index finger jabs emphatically toward the left | pushing you [right thumb jabs emphatically backward over his right shoulder and then once toward the right] off the Earth than [points right] index finger upward, moves it upward if you were on the [finger rapidly traces a small, horizontal circle] pole and you're doing this little circle.
+It's just much less of a [thrusts finger upward twice] force throwing you that way.
+But if [left] forefinger points twice downward to a spot low in front of him] gravity is the same here, and gravity is the same [points to a spot higher in the air] here, it seems that you would weigh less [points back to the lower spot] here because you're being [while holding left index finger pointing toward the right, jabs right index finger leftward immediately above it] thrown off more that way.
 Although you'd still stick to the Earth.
 You could still- I think you would weigh less.

 The presence of depictive gestures and kinesthetic imagery reports (in bold) again provides evidence for dynamic imagery in this case.
-Because S9's description is even clearer than S4's, we note the gradual improvement during the discussion of the ability to express the relevant distinctions.
+Because S9's description is even clearer than S4's description, we note the gradual improvement during the discussion of the ability to express the relevant distinctions.
 We hypothesize that there is a symbiotic relationship between precision in imagery and precision in verbal description-as the first improves, the second becomes possible, after which a cycle of each helping the other to improve can ensue (Clement, 2008).